ImageMagick/Usage-Markdown/basics/index.md

 ### import -- read images from the on screen display {#import}

 The "`import`" command is a special program that can be used to grab and extract images from an X windows display.
-For example lets get it to grab and print a window you select from your display...
+For example, let's get it to grab and print a window you select from your display...

 ~~~{.skip}
 import -page A4 -gravity center ps:- | lpr
 ~~~

-It is actually rarely used as the special file format "`X:`" also provides exactly the same functionality from within the convert command.
+It is actually rarely used, as the special file format "`X:`" also provides exactly the same functionality from within the convert command.
 The only difference between the two is that "`import`" has more X window specific settings than the "`X:`" format, such as specifying the display, screen, and/or window ID, the image is to be grabbed from.

 Other options include controls display 'beeping' and repeated snapshots.